20xr/pampran/README.md

 0. Have an interest in using node.js with Redis and MySQL
 0. Have an AWS account
-0. Have a Papertrail account (see papertrailapp.com)
+0. Have a Papertrail account, a free one is fine (see papertrailapp.com)
 0. Fork or clone this repo onto your dev machine
 0. Have packer installed on your local system (linux or OSX, see packer.io for install instructions)